German minister Altmaier breaks nose in tumble from stage

-DORTMUND, Germany (Reuters) - German Economy Minister Peter Altmaier was briefly unconscious after tumbling from the stage at a conference on Tuesday, suffering a broken nose as well as cuts and bruises, an official familiar with the situation said.
+DORTMUND, Germany (Reuters) - German Economy Minister Peter Altmaier tumbled from the stage at a conference on Tuesday, briefly losing consciousness and suffering a broken nose, cuts and bruises.

 The minister, 61, tripped while descending from the podium at the end of his speech to a conference on Germany’s digital strategy in the city of Dortmund.